pywharf/private-pypi/README.md

 The `private-pypi server` serves as an abstraction layer between Python package management tools (pip/poetry/twine) and the storage backends:

 * Package management tools communicate with `private-pypi server`, following [PEP 503 -- Simple Repository API](https://www.python.org/dev/peps/pep-0503/) for searching/downloading package, and [Legacy API](https://warehouse.pypa.io/api-reference/legacy/#upload-api) for uploading package.
 * `private-pypi server`  then performs file search/download/upload operations with some specific storage backend.
-Backend-specific operations are encapsulated in the standard backend interfaces, in order to minimize the cost of adding new backends.
+The backend-specific operations are implemented in the standard backend interfaces in order to minimize the cost of adding new backends.

 ## Usage